grommasdietz/kirby-locale/README.md

   text:
     type: writer
     marks:
-      - bold
-      - italic
       - locale
 ```

 Once enabled, the Writer displays the locale mark in the toolbar and highlights tagged segments so language switches stay obvious.
-Published markup wraps the selection in `<span lang="…">` automatically.
+The selection gets wrapped in `<span lang="…">`.

 ### Title